RichyHBM/teleport-challenge/docs/design.md

    ```
    The tail command will act in a similar way to the `tail -f` command, executing for the length
    of the job, and returning a full history of the jobs output.
 Passing in a previously ended job
    should return its full output history.
-This command will block until a Stop command is issued.

 Ideally there would also be additional commands for things like fetching a list of jobs started by
 the current user, as well as a history of jobs and their status, etc. But for the challenge this isn't